fredck/ha-data-editor/README.md

 ## Post-Installation and Auto-Discovery

-After installation, HA Data Editor integrates automatically into your Home Assistant environment.
-No additional configuration is required.
+After installation, go to the integrations page and add the "HA Data Editor" integration.

 ### Accessing the Data Editor

-- "HA Data Editor" will be readily available in the Home Assistant sidebar upon restarting Home Assistant after installation.
+- "HA Data Editor" will be readily available in the Home Assistant sidebar upon integration installation.
-- Clicking on the sidebar item opens the custom panel where you can interact with and edit your devices and entities.
+- Clicking on the sidebar item opens the custom panel where you can interact with and edit your devices.

 ## Usage